Nastel/jkool-client-java-api/README.md

 r = requests.post('https://data.jkoolcloud.com/JESL/event', headers=headers, json=payload)
 ```

-### Note on time stamps
+### Note on Timestamps
-Time stamp fields such as `time-usec`, `start-time-usec` and `end-time-usec` are measured in microseconds (usec.), between the current time
-and midnight, January 1, 1970 UTC.
-Most language environments don't return such time in microsecond precision, in which case you would have
-to compute it by obtaining current time in milliseconds and convert to microseconds (e.g. `System.currentTimeMillis() * 1000`).
+Timestamp fields such as `time-usec`, `start-time-usec` and `end-time-usec` are measured in microseconds (usec.), between the current time and midnight, January 1, 1970 UTC.
+Most language environments don't return such time in microsecond precision, in which case you would have to compute it by obtaining current time in milliseconds and convert to microseconds (e.g. `System.currentTimeMillis() * 1000`).